yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 The API administrator can manage the maximum message traffic rate that can be sent by applications to APIs using the following types of quotas:

-* *System quota*: The maximum message rate that can be sent to APIs and their methods, aggregated across all client applications, regardless of organization.
+* System quota - The maximum message rate that can be sent to APIs and their methods, aggregated across all client applications, regardless of organization.
 This controls the amount of incoming traffic that can be sent to any API and its methods, regardless of the client application.

     For example, if a system quota is configured for API A and method B, and the API is called by two different applications, both calls have the same effect on the system-wide quota.
 The system quota is a global setting designed to protect back-end systems (for example, if the system can only process 100 messages per second).
-* *Application-default quota*: The default quota that applies on a per-application basis to all applications unless an application-specific quota is configured.
+* Application-default quota - The default quota that applies on a per-application basis to all applications unless an application-specific quota is configured.
 This quota specifies the default maximum message rate that any application can send to APIs and methods (for example, 25 messages per second).
-* *Application-specific quota*: This overrides the application-default quota.
+* Application-specific quota - This overrides the application-default quota.
 This quota specifies the maximum message rate that the specific application can send to APIs and methods (for example, 15 messages per second).

 API administrators can specify all quotas at the API and at API method level.
 For more details, see [Manage quotas](/docs/apim_administration/apimgr_admin/api_mgmt_admin/#manage-quotas).